https://invisible-island.net/ncurses/man/

 rather than a variable argument list.

-This implementation uses a variable argument list, but can be
+ncurses uses a variable argument list, but can be configured to use

-should provide nine parameters after the format; zeroes are fine
+nine parameters after the format; zeroes are fine for this purpose.

 In response to review comments by Thomas E. Dickey, X/Open Curses